cyclus/cyclus.github.com/source/module/hello_world.rst

 ==============
 This pages walks you through a very simple hello world example using
 |cyclus| agents.
 First make sure that you have the dependencies installed,
-namely |Cyclus|, CMake, and a recent verison of Python (2.7 or 3.3+).
+namely |Cyclus|, CMake, and a recent version of Python (2.7 or 3.3+).

 First, you need to get the ``cycstub`` code.
-Cycstub is a skeleton code base that you can use to quick-start new cyclus module development projects.
+Cycstub is a skeleton code base that you can use to quick-start new |cyclus| module development projects.
 You can grab cycstub either by using git to
 `clone the repository <https://github.com/cyclus/cycstub.git>`_ or by `downloading the zip file <https://github.com/cyclus/cycstub/archive/develop.zip>`_.